ludocode/pottery/include/pottery/compare/README.md

 ### Types

-The compare template operates on an abstract reference type with an optional context.
-In the simplest case, the reference type is just a pointer to an element in memory, and the comparison expressions need no context to compare them.
+The compare template operates on an abstract ref type with an optional context.
+In the simplest case, the ref type is just a pointer to an element in memory, and the comparison expressions need no context to compare them.

-In more advanced usage, the reference type could be an entry in a container, so you can compare container elements.
-The compare template can even compare abstract values not in memory: a context could contain for example a database connection, the reference type could be the key type for rows to be compared, and configured compare expressions could perform database queries to compare elements.
+In more advanced usage, the compare template can even compare abstract values not in memory.
+A context could contain for example a database connection, the reference type could be the key type for rows to be compared, and configured compare expressions could perform database queries to compare elements.

-The reference type configuration follows the standard type rules.
-Their names are documented in the [glossary](../../../docs/glossary.md).
-Remember `REF_TYPE` and `VALUE_TYPE` are mutually exclusive, so must define one of these combinations:

-- Only `VALUE_TYPE` for primitives, structs and other value types;

-- Only `REF_TYPE` for pointers, abstract references, etc. (as in the `strcmp` example above);

-- `ENTRY_TYPE` and `VALUE_TYPE` for typical memory containers, such as Pottery containers;

-- `ENTRY_TYPE` and `REF_TYPE` for more abstract containers (like the database connection example earlier.)

-If `ENTRY_TYPE` is configured, `ENTRY_REF` must (usually) be as well to convert the entry to a ref.

-#### `VALUE_TYPE`

-A concrete value type for comparing objects in memory.

-This is optional.
-If this is configured, it is typedef'd to `value_t`, and `ref_t` is defined as a pointer to this.
-If this is not configured `REF_TYPE` must be configured instead.

-#### `REF_TYPE`

-An abstract reference for the type to be compared.

-`ref_t` is defined as a typedef to this, or to `value_t*` if this is not configured.

-#### `ENTRY_TYPE`

-An abstract reference type for the value to be compared, usually with the storage location of the value within its container.
-Two values of this type are passed to all configured comparison expressions (after the optional context.)

-`entry_t` is defined as a typedef to this, or to `ref_t` if this is not configured.

-#### `ENTRY_REF`

-An expression matching `ref_t(context_t context, entry_t entry)`.

-Returns a ref to the value contained in an entry.
-In other words it converts an entry to a ref.

-This is optional.
-If not configured, the entry type must be implicitly convertible to the ref type.
-This is often the case since they are usually the same type.

-If you are configuring a custom `ENTRY_TYPE`, you will almost certainly want to configure this as well (though technically you may not need to, for example if your ref type is implicitly convertible from entry by a non-explicit C++ constructor that takes the entry type as argument.)

-#### `CONTEXT_TYPE`

-An optional comparison context type.
-If configured, the context type is passed as the first argument to all configured comparison expressions and accepted as the first argument of all generated functions.
+Types are defined by the [container_types](../container_types/) template.

 ### Automatic By Value